guyht/Glog/README.md

 # Configuration options
 These options should be placed in glog_cofig.json and should be valid JSON

     blog_repository  - The url of the blog repository (e.g. git@github.com:guyht/Guido.git)
     author           - The default blog author (will be used if author is not specified in an individual post) blog_title       - The title to display at top of the blog port             - The port number to run the blog on disqus_id        - (Optional) Disqus ID to use for comments analytics_code   - (Optional) Google Analytics code
     base_url         - (Optional) Base URL for the blog.
-Defaults to '/' cache_time      - (Optional) Time in seconds to cache each page
+Defaults to '/' cache_time       - (Optional) Time in seconds to cache each page article_per_page - (Optional) Number of articles to display on a page.
+Defaults to 10

 # Running the tests